 ASCE 7’s Applications

-In this blog entry, I’ll compare one of ASCE 7’s applications with the two equations I included in the last blog.
-The first was a generic drag force calculation, and the second incorporated two other coefficients to account for exposure and the intensity of wind gusts.
-As an example, I’ll use three objects on top of a 100-foot tall building:
+Comparing one of ASCE 7’s Applications with the two equations included in the last blog.
+First was a generic drag force calculation, second was incorporating two other coefficients to account for exposure and the intensity of wind gusts.
+As an example, the use three objects on top of a 100-foot tall building:

 - A 10’ tall, 10’ wide cylinder.

 - A cube with the same volume as cylinder A, oriented with a face normal (90°) to the wind direction.

 - Another cube with the same volume, but rotated 45° for a slightly more aerodynamic front.

 For the wind speed, I chose 110 mph.
 This may seem high, but is the standard design wind speed for buildings in California as set in ASCE 7.
 Representing the speed of 3-second intense wind gusts that structures must be designed to withstand.

 Numerous methods are used for calculating wind load on a structure or object.
 ASCE 7 is one of the most detailed, other organizations like the International Code Council and the National Association of Tower Erectors have adapted the equations from ASCE 7 or developed their own, based on their industry’s specific needs.
 For this brief examination I will use the generic drag calculation (Eqn 1-2), a drag calculation modified with two additional wind-related coefficients (Eqn 3-5), and ASCE 7’s equation for “other structures” (chimneys, tanks, rooftop equipment and similar structures) (Eqn 6-7).

 F = wind load (in N or lbf)